 Grid 17: Tea Garden

 This grid was collected down the center of a park area and tea garden several blocks east of the Tombs.
 A majority of the grid was collected along the sidewalks that run east through the park.
 There are two major sidewalks parallel to each other that run along either side of a central pool and grassy area.
 The pool was not collected but the grassy area between the sidewalks was.
 This created a U-shaped grid.
-The area was chosen because in 1986 and 2000 a series of salvage excavations were conducted.
+The area was chosen because in 1986 and 2000 a series of salvage excavations was conducted.
 There are still exposed walls visible from these excavations that date either from the Byzantine or early Ottoman periods.
 The grid collected ran along these salvage excavations.
 Several of the walls visible in the excavation grids can be seen continuing into the GPR grid.
 The walls visible in the salvage excavation vary greatly in their depth below the surface.
 Some are almost directly under sidewalks and other modern features while some walls become visible at 1.5 m.
 This variability in depth is reflected in the amplitude maps.
 The level of variability also makes dating features difficult.
 It means that we can not establish a depth at which Byzantine features will be found below.
 The 10 ns approximation of the earthquake surface is still a good estimate to eliminate many of the most modern surface disturbances.
-However, this grid demonstrates that need for more specific data about the depth of different historic layer especially from the Byzantine period in order to conclusively date any of the features visible in the GPR grids.
+However, this grid demonstrates the need for more specific data about the depth of different historic layer, especially from the Byzantine period, in order to conclusively date any of the features visible in the GPR grids.

 - A small room visible in the 17–22 ns slice.

 - A floor surface that stretches over a large area of the grid.
 There is also a water faucet at this point in the grid so this is making the feature appear more extensive.
 The depth of this feature is fairly shallow but in the reflection profiles the floor surface is clearly visible.

 - A large E/W running wall which can be seen in the 17–27 ns amplitude maps.